 We discovered Tanguy aka Master Phil via Instagram where he knew how to move properly to Bell Towers classic 12″.
-But then we realised this young man is involved in so many activities around music — he’s ruling Plaisir Partagé (and sub label Edits Du Plaisir), organising parties for two years, making music with Shelter and generally standing in a fairway of a fresh Balearic movement in Paris.
+But then we realised this young man is involved in so many activities around music – he’s ruling Plaisir Partagé (and sub label Edits Du Plaisir), organising parties for two years, making music with Shelter and generally standing in a fairway of a fresh Balearic movement in Paris.
 So please welcome Master Phil and his selection of the most intimate moments from his collection!
+P.S.
+Check also the mix he recorded for us!

 Pierre Vassiliu – Qui C’est Celui-Là?
 LP [1974, Barclay]